Ronald Acuña Jr. Player Props: Braves vs. Red Sox

 Ronald Acuña Jr. At The Plate

-- Among qualified hitters in MLB, his batting average ranks second, his on-base percentage ranks fourth, and he is third in the league in slugging.
+- Among qualifying hitters in baseball, he ranks third in batting average, fourth in on-base percentage, and fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.